matchaxmoxie/matchaxmoxie/README.md

 This journal documents my work building AI systems that operate autonomously and make decisions in real-time.
 I specialize in agentic AI systems that automate workflows and process data in real-time, maintaining human oversight and transparent operations.
 The approaches I use are informed by research from Kahneman, Thaler, Simon, Sweller, and 38+ other foundational sources about how people interact with technology and make decisions.

 **The Purpose:** I started documenting this because I wanted to show how I apply research frameworks to bridge human psychology and AI systems.
-This journal is my love letter to the work—documenting how I deploy agents across healthcare, education, and nonprofit contexts.
+This journal is my love letter to the work - documenting how I deploy agents across healthcare, education, and nonprofit contexts.
 Every project is built with care, thoughtfulness, and a deep respect for the people who will use it.
 When someone asks about my approach, I can show them both the systems I built and the research behind why I designed them that way.

 ---